dev0x/vim-linux/README.md

 vim-linux
 =========

-This is a repo for plugins and setup for linux distributions that I have control over what version of vim and other tools like python, tmux, ruby, scala and haskell.
-In a hosted environment I don't have control to keep those tools up to date or utilize specific features or plugins.
+This is a repo for plugins and vim config for linux distributions that I have control over what version of vim and other tools that I use with vim.
+(Python3, Jslint, node, etc.)

-I could have probably done separate branches for different environments.
-I'll pull that together at another date.
+I have a vim hosted repo that is for my hosted environments, where I don't have full control over what tools I have at my disposal.